 - How even small businesses can be more profitable than larger companies and corporations.

-Michalowicz uses various tools to provide you with the practical things you can do to be a success.
+Michalowicz uses various tools to provide you with the practical things you can do to succeed.
 This includes case studies and practical, step-by-step advice that helps you learn what to do at every turn so that your business can be a success.
-This book offers true managerial solutions that concentrate on your business’s profit and what you can do to bring your business one step closer to success.
+This book offers actual managerial solutions that concentrate on your business’s profit and what you can do to bring your business one step closer to success.
 It doesn’t just describe ideas and suggestions; instead, it offers a specific plan that you can follow so that success is more than just a concept.

 Accounting for the Numberphobic by Dawn Fotopulos